CoherentLabs/GameUIComponents/components/router/README.md

 ~~~~

 Note that this approach requires a module bundler like [Webpack](https://webpack.js.org/) or [Rollup](https://rollupjs.org/guide/en/) to resolve the
 modules from the node_modules folder.
-Alternatively you can import them directly from node_modules:
+Alternatively, you can import them directly from node_modules:

 ~~~~{.js}
 import components from './node_modules/coherent-gameface-components/umd/components.production.min.js';